 Manuscripts: The Journal does not accept previously published manuscripts or those that will be published elsewhere.
 Manuscripts may be sent simultaneously to other journals on the condition that the Journal is advised, and that the author(s) undertake to inform the edition immediately if the work is to be published elsewhere.

-The Journal publishes referred articles, teaching tips, and review of books, and other media.
+The Journal publishes refereed articles, teaching tips, and review of books, and other media.
 Manuscripts that relate to teaching, research and/or related disciplines such as business ethics, business and society, public policy and individual areas of business law-related specialties which are taught in the non-law schools are appropriate topics.
 The Journal will also consider short, but well-researched works covering “recent developments” in substantive areas taught by legal studies faculty.

 Copy: All copy, including footnotes and indented portions, must be at least double-spaced (triple-spaced is preferred) with wide margins.
-To permit blind referring, the manuscripts must not identify the author or the author’s institutional affiliation.
+To permit blind refereeing, the manuscripts must not identify the author or the author’s institutional affiliation.
 A removable cover page should contain the title, the name, position, institutional affiliation, address, email address and telephone number of each author.
 The first page of the manuscript should contain the title.
 Footnotes or references identifying the author(s) should be deleted or placed on the removable cover page.
 Footnotes may appear in or at the end of the manuscript.
 Manuscripts will not be accepted for publication unless all footnotes and citations are in compliance with A Uniform System of Citation, 20th edition.
 The author is responsible for compliance with this system of citation and footnore accuracy.

 Tables and Figures: Tables should be included in the manuscript with clear, self-explanatory headings and, if appropriate, the source at the bottom.